Cylindrical model structures: Further examples

 Our strictness hypothesis does not however hold.
 Thus our work does not immediately give rise to a model structure on $\mathsf{Top}$.

-Nevertheless homotopy equivalences in $\mathsf{Top}$ can be understood as homotopy equivalences with respect to the Moore co-cylinder, which to a topological space $X$ associates the set of pairs $(t,f)$ of a real number $t \in [0,\infty)$ and a map \ar{{[0,\infty)},X,f} such that $f(x) =t$ for all $x \geq t$, where this set is equipped with the subspace topology with respect to $[0,\infty) \times X^{[0,\infty)}$.
+Nevertheless, homotopy equivalences in $\mathsf{Top}$ can be understood as homotopy equivalences with respect to the Moore co-cylinder, which to a topological space $X$ associates the set of pairs $(t,f)$ of a real number $t \in [0,\infty)$ and a map \ar{{[0,\infty)},X,f} such that $f(x) =t$ for all $x \geq t$, where this set is equipped with the subspace topology with respect to $[0,\infty) \times X^{[0,\infty)}$.
 Our strictness hypothesis does hold for the Moore co-cylinder.

 The Moore co-cylinder does not however admit connection structures.
 There are two ways to get around this.
-Firstly it is possible to generalise our work slightly to allow for double cylinders and double co-cylinders which are not necessarily obtained by applying the cylinder or co-cylinder functor twice.
+Firstly, it is possible to generalise our work slightly to double cylinders and double co-cylinders which are not necessarily obtained by applying the cylinder or co-cylinder functor twice.
 We can then take our Moore double co-cylinder to consist of Moore rectangles as considered in the paper \cite{BrownMooreHyperrectanglesOnASpaceFormAStrictCubicalOmegaCategory} of Brown.
-Secondly it should be possible to replace the connection structures in our work by the `strengths' of the paper \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes} of van den Berg and Garner.
+Secondly, it should be possible to replace the connection structures in our work by the `strengths' of the paper \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes} of van den Berg and Garner.

-Following either route, our work with respect to both the Moore co-cylinder and the usual cylinder and co-cylinder in $\mathsf{Top}$ gives rise to a model structure on $\mathsf{Top}$.
-This is the model structure constructed by Str{\o}m in \cite{StromTheHomotopyCategoryIsAHomotopyCategory}.
+Following either route, we can obtain the model structure on $\mathsf{Top}$ constructed by Str{\o}m in \cite{StromTheHomotopyCategoryIsAHomotopyCategory} by working with respect to both the Moore co-cylinder and the usual cylinder and co-cylinder in $\mathsf{Top}$.

-Around Easter 2012 Tobias Barthel and Bill Richter suggested a construction of the Moore co-cylinder to the author which could be carried out in a quite general setting.
+Around Easter 2012, Tobias Barthel and Bill Richter suggested to the author a construction of the Moore co-cylinder which could be carried out in a quite general setting.
 Thus our side-stepping of the failure of the strictness hypothesis to hold in $\mathsf{Top}$ may be able to be carried out more widely.